 SharePoint Groups and Microsoft 365 Groups

-SharePoint permission groups were the permission system for SharePoint for many years until Microsoft 365 groups were introduced a few years ago, which simplified collaboration in project teams with all Microsoft products, such as Teams, Planner, Outlook Online, SharePoint and other applications.
-With the Microsoft 365 groups, the same permissions were then applied to all these applications for the individual user.
-My article How to Use SharePoint Groups and Microsoft 365 Groups in Your Project Site explains you this in detail.
+For many years, SharePoint permission groups served as the primary permission system for SharePoint.
+However, the introduction of Microsoft 365 groups a few years ago significantly simplified collaboration within project teams across various Microsoft products, including Teams, Planner, Outlook Online, SharePoint, and others.
+With Microsoft 365 groups, consistent permissions are applied across all these applications for each user, streamlining access management.
+My article How to Use SharePoint Groups and Microsoft 365 Groups in Your Project Site explains this in detail.

-One might think that with the introduction of Microsoft 365 Groups, SharePoint Groups have become obsolete.
-But I don’t see it that way.
-I didn’t get used to Microsoft 365 groups very quickly either, but then I quickly saw their benefits.
-Especially if you combine these two authorization systems for large project sites or if the other Microsoft applications are also used intensively in your project team.
-In this article, however, I will now explain the SharePoint permission system to you.
+With the introduction of Microsoft 365 Groups, one might assume that SharePoint Groups have become obsolete.
+However, I don’t see it that way.
+Although I was initially slow to adapt to Microsoft 365 Groups, I quickly recognized their advantages.
+These benefits are particularly evident when combining both authorization systems for large project sites or when your project team extensively uses other Microsoft applications.
+In this article, I will explain the SharePoint permission system to you.

 The Challenges with Groups and Permissions

-This is a hard topic!
-New project SharePoint administrators often give the permission system a headache.
-I felt the same in 2010.
-It is normal that you need some time to understand this system, especially if you are not an IT-expert.
-And that’s not all.
-The new SharePoint Online edition mixed up the old SharePoint permission system with Microsoft 365 Security Groups.
-In this article, you will find the most important points briefly summarized and with additional tips to set-up groups and permissions for your project.
+This is a challenging topic!
+New SharePoint administrators for projects often find the permission system quite headache-inducing.
+I felt the same way back in 2010.
+It’s normal to need some time to understand this system, especially if you’re not an IT expert.
+Additionally, the new SharePoint Online edition has integrated the traditional SharePoint permission system with Microsoft 365 Security Groups, adding to the complexity.
+In this article, you will find the most important points summarized, along with additional tips for setting up groups and permissions for your project.

-It is the responsibility of the site owner to define who can access the SharePoint site.
-The site owner specifies through the site permissions which type of access project team members have, which content site members can view, and which actions they can perform within the site.
+The site owner is responsible for defining who can access the SharePoint site.
+Through site permissions, the site owner specifies the type of access project team members have, the content they can view, and the actions they can perform within the site.

-When you create a site, SharePoint automatically creates SharePoint groups, which can access the site and assigns permission levels to the groups.
-These are known as the default SharePoint groups, because they represent the most common levels of access that users need.
-The default groups and their associated permission levels are a good start when you add users to your SharePoint site.
+When you create a site, SharePoint automatically creates default SharePoint groups with assigned permission levels.
+These default groups represent the most common levels of access that users typically need.
+They provide a solid starting point when adding users to your SharePoint site.

-These SharePoint groups are empty at the beginning and have to be filled with persons or groups of persons in the further course.
-Only the owner group already contains one person—you as site owner.
-These two terms you should remember:
+These SharePoint groups are initially empty and need to be populated with individuals or groups of people over time.
+The only exception is the owner group, which already includes one person—you, the site owner.
+Here are two key terms to remember:

 Group: Defines a certain group of people